TIMELINE-Key moments of Tokyo runway collision | Business

 TIMELINE-Key moments of Tokyo runway collision

-Below is a timeline of events surrounding the collision.
-All 379 people on board the Airbus A350 jet escaped, but five of the six crew on the Coast Guard craft died as they set off to deliver aid to an earthquake zone.
-All times are in Japan Standard Time.

-JAN.
-1, 2024 4:10 p.m. - A magnitude 7.6 earthquake strikes Japan's west coast and thousands of rescue crews including Coast Guard planes stationed at Haneda Airport scrambled to assist.
+4:10 p.m.
+(0710 GMT) - A magnitude 7.6 earthquake strikes Japan's west coast and thousands of rescue crews including Coast Guard planes stationed at Haneda Airport scrambled to help.
 6 p.m. - The Coast Guard plane that would later be destroyed in the runway collision sets off from Haneda on a 3-1/2 hour aerial survey of the earthquake zone, returning to the airport at about 9:30 p.m.
-11 p.m. - The Coast Guard plane sets off again for the disaster zone, ferrying a crew of rescue workers.

-JAN.
-2, 2024 2:30 a.m. - The Coast Guard plane returns to Haneda from its second mission to the disaster zone.

 About 2:15 a.m. - The fire on the JAL plane is finally extinguished, leaving a charred husk.
 It marks the first time a modern lightweight airliner has burnt down, and is being seen as a test case for how well a new generation of carbon-composite airplanes copes with a catastrophic fire.